beccimelson/dev-resources/README.md

 - [Accessibility Wins](https://a11ywins.tumblr.com/) — single-serving Tumblr showcasing small victories in accessible web design and development

 ## Analytics
 - [Google Analytics](https://analytics.google.com) — the gold standard
+- [Tableau](https://www.tableau.com/) - enterprise option.
+Analyze and visualize your data

 ## Beginner friendly
 #### Where to start
+- [SuperHi](https://www.superhi.com/) - [free and paid] creative, practical lesson plans across all disciplines, with many free tutorials
+- [Turing](https://turing.io/) - [paid] 7 month courses in full-stack, front-end, back-end.
+You don't pay until you get a developer job
 - [Udacity](https://www.udacity.com) — [free and paid] explore your options and plan a (loose) curriculum considering job opportunities, salary, etc
+- [FreeCodeCamp](https://www.freecodecamp.org/) — [free] an open-source driven community that helps you learn to code through coding challenges and building projects
 - [CodeAcademy](https://www.codecademy.com) — [free and paid] clear, concise, interactive lessons ranging from JavaScript, to Git, to the Watson API
-- [FreeCodeCamp](https://www.freecodecamp.org/) — [free] an open-source driven community that helps you learn to code through coding challenges and building projects

 #### Top developer communities
 - [Stack Overflow](https://stackoverflow.com/) — a question and answer site for professional and enthusiast programmers, and part of the Stack Exchange network